hantsy/quarkus-sandbox/02-spring.md

 ## Generate a Quarkus project skeleton

- Similarly, open your browser and navigate to  [ Starting Coding](https://code. quarkus.io) page.
+ Similarly, open your browser and navigate to  [Starting Coding](https://code. quarkus.io) page.

-1. search **spring**  in the *Extensions* text box.
+1. Search **spring**  in the *Extensions* text box.

 ![spring init](./spring-init.png)

 2. Select all *Spring* related extensions, and customize the value of **group** and  **artifactId** fields as you like.
-3. Hit the red **Generate your application** button or use the key combination **ALT+ENTER**  to produce the project skeleton into an archive for downloading.
+3. Hit the **Generate your application** button or use the keyboard shortcuts **ALT+ENTER**  to produce the project skeleton into an archive for downloading.

-4. Download the archive file, and extract content into your disc, and import them into your  favorite IDE.
+4. Download the archive file, and extract the files into your disk, and import them into your  favorite IDE.

 Next, we'll add some codes to experience the Spring related extensions.